kevgo/text-runner/textrun-action/README.md

 ### action/list-full

-This action verifies that a list of all the exported actions contains all and only the exported actions.
+This action verifies a list of all exported actions.
 In our example:

 <a textrun="run-in-textrunner">